WICG/nav-speculation/same-origin-security-privacy-questionnaire.md

 The origin can tell when the activation navigation started by inspecting the `activationStart` milestone added to the Navigation Timing API.
 This should be very close to the `prerenderingchange` event if the implementation is performant.

-If the page makes cross-origin requests, the cross-origin servers can see that the requests came from a prerendering page via a header like `Purpose: prefetch`.
+The user agents adds a header like `Purpose: prefetch` to requests from prerendered pages.
+Therefore, if the page makes cross-origin requests, the cross-origin servers can see that the requests came from a prerendered page.
 Some user agents already add such a header to some existing prefetching features.
 Standardization discussion for this is happening at [Resource Hints #74](https://github.com/w3c/resource-hints/issues/74).

 ### Does this specification enable new script execution/loading mechanisms?